Holy day of obligation: Latin Church

-The number of holy days of obligation was once much greater.
+There used to be many more holy days of obligation.
 With the motu proprio of 2 July 1911, Supremi disciplinae, Pope Pius X reduced the number of such non-Sunday holy days from 36 to 8: the above 10 dates (1 January was then the Feast of the Circumcision of Christ) minus the feasts the Body and Blood of Christ, and Saint Joseph.
 The present list was established in canon 1247 of the 1917 Code of Canon Law, now canon 1246 of the current Code of Canon Law.

-Even before the time of Pius X, the bishops in many countries had obtained the Holy See's approval to diminish the number of non-Sunday holy days of obligation, making it less than 36.
-Today too, episcopal conferences have availed themselves of the authority granted them to reduce the number below the ten mentioned above.
+Even before the time of Pius X, the bishops in many countries had obtained the Holy See's approval to diminish the number of non-Sunday holy days of obligation, making the total fewer than 36.
+Today too, episcopal conferences have availed themselves of the authority granted to them to reduce such days to the ten mentioned above.

 Non-Sunday holy days of obligation all have the rank of solemnity.
-Accordingly, if in Ordinary Time one of them falls on a Sunday, the Sunday celebration gives way to it; but the Sundays of Advent, Lent and Eastertide take precedence over all solemnities, which are then transferred to another day (but the precept is not).
+Accordingly, if in Ordinary Time one of them falls on a Sunday, the Sunday celebration gives way to it; but the Sundays of Advent, Lent and Eastertide take precedence over all other solemnities, which are then transferred to another day, along with the precept to attend Mass.
 Occasionally, the Feast of the Sacred Heart may fall on Ss.
 Peter and Paul's feast day, in which case it takes precedence over the Solemnity of Ss.
 Peter and Paul; the precept then applies to the feast of the Sacred Heart.